BerkeleyML/berkeleyml.github.io/syllabus.md

 While collaboration is encouraged for discussing approaches, all solutions must be written up individually in your own words and code, in accordance with the [Collaboration Policy](#collaboration-policy-and-academic-honesty).

 - All homeworks are weighted equally, and we automatically drop the homework with the lowest percent score.
 - Homeworks are self-graded.
-Staff will spot-check certain problems and adjust grades if needed.
+Staff will spot-check certain problems and reserves the right to adjust homework grades if needed.
 - All homeworks must be submitted to Gradescope by their posted deadlines.
 There may be separate coding and written Gradescope portals for the same assignment; please check that you are submitting the right part.
 - Homeworks and projects have both public (visible) and hidden autograder tests.
 The public tests are mainly sanity checks.
 For example, a sanity check might verify that the answer you entered is a number as expected, and not a word.
 The hidden tests generally check for correctness, and are invisible to students while they are completing the assignment.
-- The primary form of support students will have for homeworks and projects are **office hours** and **Ed**.
+- The primary form of support students will have for homeworks and projects are **homework parties**, **office hours**, and **Ed**.
 - Homeworks must be completed individually, without the usage of any unauthorized resources (CourseHero, etc).
 See the [Collaboration Policy](#collaboration-policy-and-academic-honesty) for more details.

 ### Exams